deeplearning4j/deeplearning4j/word2vec.md

 Let's look at some other associations Word2vec can produce.

-Instead of the pluses, minus and equals signs, we'll give you the results in the notation of logical analogies, where `:` means "is to" and `::` means "as"; e.g. "Rome is to Italy as China is to Beijing" =  `Rome:Italy::Beijing:China`.
+Instead of the pluses, minus and equals signs, we'll give you the results in the notation of logical analogies, where `:` means "is to" and `::` means "as"; e.g. "Rome is to Italy as Beijing is to China" =  `Rome:Italy::Beijing:China`.
 In the last spot, rather than supplying the "answer", we'll give you the list of words that a Word2vec model proposes, when given the first three elements:

     king:queen::man:[woman, Attempted abduction, teenager, girl]
     //Weird, but you can kind of see it